agrosson/MyXellissimeBook/README.md

 # MyXellissimeBook

-This ios enables users to:
+This ios app enables users to:
  - Create a list of books
  - Lent a book to another user
  - Borrow a book from another user